sourmash-bio/sourmash/doc/classifying-signatures.md

 numbers that (approximately) match what you get from counting mapped reads.

-If you compute your input signatures with `--track-abundance`, both `sourmash gather` and `sourmash lca gather` will use that information to calculate an abundance-weighted result.
+If you create your input signatures with `-p abund`, both `sourmash gather` and `sourmash lca gather` will use that information to calculate an abundance-weighted result.
 This will weight each match to a hash value by the multiplicity of the hash value in